PabloArroyo2002/portfolio/README.md

 ## Professional Experience
 **Undergraduate Researcher @ MIT HAUS (_June 2023 - Present_)**
 - Designed, assembled, and successfully implemented a CO₂ pressurization system to create foaming pellets at a new scale for additive manufacturing.
+Paper coming soon.
 - Demonstrated viability of increasing layer height on pile footing prints as a means of reducing print time while maintaining satisfactory performance.
 [Publication](https://doi.org/10.1007/978-3-031-77697-7_16)
 - Reduced the mass of a **HUD compliant** roof design by 30% by using **SolidWorks FEA** to validate new geometries.
 - Assisted fellow undergraduate researchers in BAAM use and validated new print surfaces.